PabloSanchezLeyTR/secure-sand-box/README.md

 # secure-sand-box
 This repository provides a flexible and isolated environment for experimenting with code, testing new features, and validating UX concepts.
-Ideal for rapid prototyping, debugging, and exploring ideas without impacting production systems.
+Ideal for rapid and secure prototyping, debugging, and exploring ideas without impacting production systems.